V2-One Skate: too fast, too hard, or just right?

 I have no doubt M.K. is in good shape and has more than enough fitness to manage V2-One Skate, if only his technique was more efficient.

-It’s easy to enjoy classic skiing even if your technical skills aren’t developed because you can simply shuffle your skis back and forth and move forward.
+It’s easy to enjoy classic skiing even if your technical skills aren’t developed because you can simply shuffle your skis back and forth in a walking-like motion and move forward.

 Some people call it V1-Offset, others say it’s Two Skate.
 Personally, I don’t think it’s close enough to either to be included in the skate ski technique pantheon.

 The self-taught technique is efficient as far as the brain is concerned – it’s a way to move forward while minimizing effort – but it’s far from optimal.
 Skiers who use this technique everywhere can become proficient and cover a lot of ground, but they won’t reach their full potential in this sport.